NathanStrutz/SheepComputerCodingAndProgrammingClass/homework.md

 ##### Why teach typing?

 - Faster typing speed helps all other high school and college homework complete faster
 - Typing is a professional skill that everyone should have, especially highly paid office workers
 - Typing proficiency produces improved test scores on computerized tests
 - It creates more confidence with a computer and less frustration

 ### Programming Puzzles

 Most of the work we assign is in the form of actual coding and programming assignments.
 Some of these will be completing a programming puzzle or working on a big project like a website or a game.
 Some of these may take minutes if there's a strong grasp of what's happening.
-Some of them may take hours of frustration.
+Some of them may take hours of difficult thinking, trial, and error.

 ##### Some of these assignments are hard!